MRtrix3/mrtrix3/docs/reference/commands/dwi2tensor.rst

 -  **-constrain** constrain fit to non-negative diffusivity and kurtosis as well as monotonic signal decay (see Description).

+-  **-directions file** specify the directions over which to apply the non-negativity constraint (by default, the built-in 300 direction set is used).
+These should be supplied as a text file containing [ az el ] pairs for the directions.

 -  **-mask image** only perform computation within the specified binary brain mask image.

 -  **-b0 image** the output b0 image.